 As lower income class residents moved in back in the 1970s the crime rate started to increase in Elgin and also the using and selling of Heroin increased as the decade progressed.
 Drug dealers loved to do most of their business near the downtown area because of the heavy traffic of outsiders coming and going.

 In the early 1980s, Elgin began to experience Latino migration into the older central sections of the community.
 Affordable housing was appealing to Latino families earning lower incomes.
 The families were migrating from Chicago and looked to the suburb for a better life for their children; however, some of the children from the city were a part of Chicago street gangs.
-I do not know the exact year street gangs came to Elgin but it was somewhere between 1980 and 1982, no matter what Elgin had an issue with Chicago based street gangs by 1982.
+Chicago based gangs would arrive in the year 1980 as Latin Kings and Maniac Latin Disciples now called these streets home.
+Elgin had an issue with Chicago based street gangs by 1982.
 By the year 1983 the issues with street gangs became serious enough for the city to warrant gang outreach programs at the Elgin recreational center.

 By the mid-1980s, Chicago based street gangs had become a large presence in the suburb and now several violent acts were being committed that included murder.
 In the year 1984 Elgin police created their first anti-gang unit because there were now 8 different gangs already operating in the suburb mainly focused in the central Elgin area (Chicago Tribune Melita Garza November 14, 1991).
 The gang squad was especially busy by 1985 after a major spike in violent crime was happening in the suburb that was mainly blamed on street gangs.
 The drug trafficking was also on the rise higher than ever in the suburb.
 Elgin police made a major drug bust in the suburb in February of 1986 when 6 pounds of heroin worth $1 million dollars was seized by local police, the suspect that drove the car was heavily connected to the Herrera family drug cartel that connected Mexico to Chicago for heroin trafficking (Chicago Tribune February 22, 1986).
-The Herrera family had been known to be heavily connected to the Maniac Latin Disciples and Latin Kings over the course of many years so their influence in Elgin just showed that street gang were already in control of a part of this suburb by 1986 and it is likely the Latin Kings and Maniac Latin Disciples were one of the first gangs in the suburb.
+The Herrera family had been known to be heavily connected to the Maniac Latin Disciples and Latin Kings over the course of many years so their influence in Elgin just showed that street gang were already in control of a part of this suburb by 1986.

 In the late 1980s, gang activity greatly spiked in the suburb as gangs were shooting each other over drug profits.
 The central part of Elgin became a dangerous place and many people visiting downtown began to fear this area by the river.